Jeremy J. Olson

 Jeremy J. Olson is a liberty activist, real estate investor, IT professional, and small business owner from New Hampshire.

 Jeremy moved to New Hampshire from Massachusetts in 2007 after the enactment of Romneycare, the predecessor to Obamacare.
 From 2007–14, he volunteered with political campaigns and organizations in and around the Manchester area, and engaged in legislative advocacy in Concord with the New Hampshire Liberty Alliance and Citizens for Criminal Justice Reform – New Hampshire.
 He served as Research Director for the NHLA in 2008–10 and 2012–14, and has been Secretary of CCJR-NH since its founding in 2011.
 After moving to Grafton, he concentrated on local politics for a number of years before scaling back his involvement in 2016.
+In late 2021, in response to Covid-19, he reconnected with the liberty community and got involved again.

 As a participant in the Free State Project, Jeremy was mover #200.
-He regularly attends the Taproom Tuesday and New Movers Party events, and hosts the monthly Merrimack Valley Porcupines meetup.
-Like many other liberty activists, he now owns a rental property in West Manchester, purchased through Porcupine Real Estate and managed by Ledgeview Commercial Partners.
-In late 2023, he moved back to Manchester.
+He regularly attends the Taproom Tuesday and New Movers Party events, and hosts the monthly Merrimack Valley Porcupines gathering.
+He is currently a board member of the Quill.

 Jeremy is a libertarian, an eleutherian, a voluntaryist, and an anarcho-capitalist: A liberal in the classical, and proper, meaning of the word.
 He is a secular humanist, and believes that human behavior and morality ought to be guided by the Non-Aggression Principle.
 His personal motto is “Quod vis fac.”